guyleonard/sagawe/README.md

 ## Install Dependencies
 The following programs will need to be installed, and be accessible from your PATH.
 The script has been tested on Ubuntu Linux Xenial, however it should work in other -nix environments.
 You will also need to make sure that the relevant environment variables for BLAST, CEGMA & AUGUSTUS are set correctly.
 This script does not check for dependencies and may fail without warning.
 Trim Galore! and SPAdes are the minimal required toolset you will need to start.

-You may like to ask your local friendly bioinformatician / sys-admin to install the following programs for you in exchange for some beer or chocolate! :p Or you may try to install them yourself with conda.
+You may like to ask your local friendly bioinformatician / sys-admin to install the following programs for you in exchange for some beer or chocolate! :p Or you may try to install them yourself with conda as below.

 ### Assembly
 * Trim_Galore! (required)